vmware/terraform-provider-nsxt/website/docs/r/policy_transport_zone.html.markdown

 # nsxt_policy_transport_zone

 This resource provides a method for the management of Policy based Transport Zones (TZ).
 A Transport Zone defines the scope to which a network can extend in NSX.
-For example an overlay based Transport Zone is associated with both hypervisors and logical switches and defines which hypervisors will be able to serve the defined logical switch.
-Virtual machines on the hypervisor associated with a Transport Zone can be attached to logical switches in that same Transport Zone.
+For example an overlay based Transport Zone is associated with both hypervisors and segments and defines which hypervisors will be able to serve the defined segment.
+Virtual machines on the hypervisor associated with a Transport Zone can be attached to segments in that same Transport Zone.

 This data source is applicable to NSX Policy Manager.